webplatform/docs-wpd/Infrastructure/reports/201410/index.md

 == Progress ==

+'''NOTE''': Project is completed, see also detailed plans at [[WPD:Infrastructure/analysis/2014-Improvements_plan|''2014 Improvements plan'' document]]

 === What’s done ===

-* Most of the infrastructure is now using more recent versions of servers and services (see [#What’s missing])
+* Most of the infrastructure is now using more recent versions of servers and services (see [[#What’s missing]])
 * Improved Fastly error messages, pointing to '''status.webplatform.org''' and the mailing list [http://www.webplatformstaging.org/errors/500.html see error page sample here]
 * web apps:
 ** WordPress ([http://blog.webplatformstaging.org/2014/09/2nd-doc-sprint-in-amsterdam/ see], [https://github.com/webplatform/webplatform-wordpress-theme GitHub repo.])